scala/docs.scala-lang/overviews/parallel-collections/conversions.md

 | `HashMap`     | `ParHashMap`   |
 | `HashSet`     | `ParHashSet`   |

-Other collections, such as lists, queues or streams, are inherently sequential in the sense that the elements must be accessed in one after the other.
+Other collections, such as lists, queues or streams, are inherently sequential in the sense that the elements must be accessed one after the other.
 These collections are converted to their parallel variants by copying the elements into a similar parallel collection.
 For example, a functional list is converted into a standard immutable parallel sequence, which is a parallel vector.

 Every parallel collection can be converted to its sequential variant using the `seq` method.
 Converting a parallel collection to a